Hon-Kawagoe Station

 Hon-Kawagoe Station (本川越駅, Honkawagoe-eki) is a passenger railway station on the Seibu Shinjuku Line located in the city of Kawagoe, Saitama, Japan, operated by the private railway operator Seibu Railway.
 This is one of three main stations of the city; the other two are Kawagoe Station and Kawagoeshi Station.

 Lines

 Hon-Kawagoe Station is the terminus of the 47.5 km (30 mile) Seibu Shinjuku Line from Seibu-Shinjuku Station in Tokyo.

 The station is approximately 5 minutes' walk from Kawagoeshi Station on the Tōbu Tōjō Line, and 15 minutes' walk from Kawagoe Station on the JR Kawagoe Line and Tōbu Tōjō Line.

 Station layout

 The station has three terminating tracks situated at ground level.
 The main ticket barriers are located on the ground floor level, with additional ticket barriers on the second floor providing direct access to the adjoining Pepe department store.

+Platforms

+Platforms 2 and 3 share the same track.
+"Koedo" Limited Express trains stop on Platform 2.